 LGBT Pride in Zagreb, capital of Croatia

-The EU, which pressured the country to improve its LGBT rights as a condition to joining the union, is yet to comment on the referendum.
+The European Union had in recent years pressured the predominately Catholic country to improve its LGBT rights as a condition for joining the union in 2013.

-However, according to a 2013 report by ILGA-Europe, Croatian officials have “continued to gradually improve the human rights situation for LGBTI people”.
+However, according to a report by ILGA-Europe last year, Croatian officials had “continued to gradually improve the human rights situation for LGBTI people.”